-The industrial automation machine builder developed a unique approach to leveraging Beckhoff mechatronics technologies to merge two product streams into one
+The packaging machine builder developed a unique approach to leveraging Beckhoff mechatronics technologies to merge two product streams into one

 Plastic.
 Glass.
 Stainless steel.
 When we released XPlanar in 2019, these were the types of materials we imagined customers would want to use to cover the electromagnetic motor tiles.